General information for attendees

 To support our sustainability efforts, delegates are requested to bring a reusable water bottle, which can be refilled at the water stations in each conference building.

-Both buildings have water fountains/dispensers (there is one on each floor in Fulton, through doors after staircase, and on each floor in Jubilee as well, the one on ground floor being by the toilets behind the staircase).
+Both buildings have water fountains/dispensers.
+There is one on each floor in Fulton situated through the doors after the staircase.
+There is also one on each floor in Jubilee, including one on the ground floor by the toilets behind the staircase.

-To help the reduction of food waste and cater to the diverse dietary preferences and needs of delegates, the conference will offer meat-free meals and refreshments for all on-campus catering and offer fish or meat as options for off-campus evening events.
-Preferences for these events will be gathered during the registration process, as well as dietary requirements and allergies.
+To help reduce food waste and cater to the diverse dietary preferences and needs of delegates, the conference will offer meat-free meals and refreshments for all on-campus catering.
+Fish or meat will be on offer as options for off-campus evening events.
+Dietary preferences and requirements for these events will be gathered during the registration process.

 Contact